wristband-dev/aspnet-demo-app/README.md

 # Invotastic for Business (C#) -- A multi-tenant demo app

-This repo contains a pair of simple Hello World examples demonstrating how to use the Wristband Auth SDK with a C# backend and either React Vite or Blazor WebAssembly frontends.
+This repo contains a pair of simple Hello World examples demonstrating how to use the Wristband Auth SDK with a C# backend and  a React Vite frontend.
 The repo uses Microsoft  Aspire to launch the C# Asp.Net Core Backend API project, frontend project, and a YARP (Yet Another Reverse Proxy) to expose the frontend and backend projects as a single endpoint to simplify sharing cookies between them (no CORS required).

 When an unauthenticated user attempts to access the frontend, it will redirect to the C# backend's Login Endpoint, which in turn redirects the user to Wristband to authenticate.
 Wristband then redirects the user back to the API project which sets a session cookie before returning the user's browser to the frontend project.
 The frontend project does not need any secrets or other special handling since all authentication/authorization is handled by the API project.